AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an issue that could cause valid tables that contained list values to be deleted by the database cleanup workflow.
 (NEO-34911)
 * Fixed an issue that prevented users from selecting the **[!UICONTROL Country/Region]** link when previewing a profile.
 (NEO-35609
 )
-* Fixed an issue that could cause the following error message to be inappropriately returned, although the issue had not occurred: "RDS-871002 RedShift: impossible to set an unicode encoding.
+* Fixed an issue that could cause the following error message to be inappropriately returned, although the issue had not occurred: "RDS-871002 RedShift: impossible to set a unicode encoding.
 Please check the version of the PostgreSQL libpq library."
 (NEO-36531)
 * Fixed an issue that could cause errors when Content Manager was being installed on an existing instance.
 * Fixed an issue that could cause intermittent core dumps.
 (NEO-30549)
 * Fixed an issue that could prevent records of the deliveries statistics table (`nmsDeliveryLogStats`) from being purged from the mid-sourcing instance during database cleanup after the related deliveries had been deleted.
 (NEO-31034)